strongloop/apiconnect-docker/README-microgateway.md

     ```
 * Accept the license agreement.
 * On the `Create your profile` page, enter your email address, and a new password, then click `Update profile`.
 The Cloud Manager user interface opens.
+* Make sure the SMTP service is reachable.
+Click `Settings`, select `Email`, fill in information, and select `Test Configuration`.

 * Add a new provider organization
     In the Cloud Manager, click `Organizations`.
 Click `Add`, and enter